 The Grants Management team administers the Criminology Research Grants and the Australian Crime and Violence Prevention Awards.

-The Australian Institute of Criminology (AIC) is part of the Attorney-General's Portfolio and accountable to the Attorney-General.
+The Australian Institute of Criminology (AIC) is part of the Department of Home Affairs portfolio and accountable to the Minister for Home Affairs.

 The Criminology Research Act 1971 (Cwth) provides that the Criminology Research Advisory Council is to consist of nine members, comprising a representative of the Commonwealth and of each state and territory.
 The Council is responsible for providing advice to the Director of the AIC on strategic priorities for research and priorities for communicating research results.